All Episodes

 Halfway point, Belichick stops a tape.

-And the players go nuts and they start placing bets and do it.
+And the players go nuts and they start placing bets and doing three-quarters of the way stops the tapes.

-Okay, who's gonna win now?
+Okay, who's going to win now?

-Because at no point during the time I started this tape, did anybody know?
+And Belichick says, no more bets, because at no point during the time I started this tape did anybody know.

 It doesn't matter what you think or who you think is going to win at the quarter point.